John Cobb (racing driver)

 John Rhodes Cobb (2 December 1899 – 29 September 1952) was an early to mid 20th century English racing motorist.
 He was three times holder of the World Land Speed Record, in 1938, 1939 and 1947, set at Bonneville Speedway in Utah, US.
 He was awarded the Segrave Trophy in 1947.
-He was killed in 1952 whilst piloting a jet powered speedboat attempting to break the World Water Speed Record on Loch Ness water in Scotland.
+He was killed in 1952 whilst piloting a jet powered speedboat attempting to break the World Water Speed Record on Loch Ness in Scotland.

 Early life

 Cobb was born in Esher, Surrey, on 2 December 1899, near the Brooklands motor racing track which he frequented as a boy.
 He was the son of Florence and Rhodes Cobb, a wealthy furs broker in the City of London.
 He received his formal education at Eton College and Trinity Hall, Cambridge, before joining his father's firm and pursuing a successful career as the managing director of a number of companies in the trade, the personal financial resources from which he used to fund a passion for large capacity motor high speed racing.
-In 1924 he acquired a Royal Aero Club aviator's certificate, qualifying as a pilot on a Sopwith Grasshopper.
+In 1924 he acquired a Royal Aero Club aviator's certificate, qualifying as a pilot in the Sopwith Grasshopper.